knpuniversity/oauth/client-finish/README.md

     php composer.phar install

-2) Copy your parameters.yml.dist file to parameters.yml and customize it

-    cp app/config/parameters.yml.dist app/config/parameters.yml

-3) Fix your permissions

-    chmod -R 777 data

-4) Setup a virtualhost that points to the web/ directory and a hosts entry for your fake domain
+2) Setup a virtualhost that points to the web/ directory and a hosts entry for your fake domain

 ```